-As previously noted in prior Pack Poll article, the recent death of Supreme Court Justice Antonio Scalia has turned into a partisan slug-out to determine whether or not President Obama should nominate the next Supreme Court Justice or defer to the next president.
+As previously noted in a prior Pack Poll article, the recent death of Supreme Court Justice Antonio Scalia has turned into a partisan slug-out to determine whether or not President Obama should nominate the next Supreme Court Justice or defer to the next president.
 Given the nature of partisan politics, it is unsurprising that there is a partisan divide between whether or not Obama should nominate a candidate for the Supreme Court vacancy or not.

 However, partisan differences of opinion about replacing Scalia are not perfectly asymmetrical.
 Those identifying as strong democrats or strong republicans support their party’s side by north of 90%.
 However, weak democrats and weak republicans have a large gap in their support; weak democrats support nomination by Obama by over 90%, while weak republicans only support a nomination by the next president by a 60/40 margin.